ministryofjustice/prisoner-content-hub/README.md

 The dump should end in .sql and be in a directory called db_dump in the root of this repo.

+You will also need recent builds of the containers in your local registry as these are not published yet.
+Instructions on building containers are in each subdirectory of this repo.

 Then run

     docker-compose up